eproctor93/Apprentice_website/python-content.md

 This is a while loop example:
 ```
-password = ""
+password = "secret"
 while password != "secret":
     password = input("Please enter the password: ")
     if password == "secret":
-        print("Thank you.
+        print"Thank you.
 You have entered the correct password")
     else:
         print("Sorry the value entered in incorrect - try again")

   ```

 ## For Loops